significa/app-distribution-server/README.md

 ## Configuration

-- `UPLOADS_SECRET_AUTH_TOKEN`: Token used for uploads.
+- `UPLOAD_SECRET_AUTH_TOKEN`: Token used for upload builds.
 PLEASE CHANGE IT!
   Default: `secret`.

 - `APP_BASE_URL`: The front-facing app URL for link generation.
   Defaults to `http://localhost:8000`.

 - `STORAGE_URL`: A [PyFilesystem2](https://github.com/PyFilesystem/pyfilesystem2) compatible URL.
-  Defaults to `osfs:///uploads` for Docker installations, and `osfs://./uploads` when running directly with Python.
-This means `/uploads` and `./uploads` respectively.
+  Defaults to `osfs:///builds` for Docker installations, and `osfs://./builds` when running directly with Python.
+This means `/builds` and `./builds` respectively.

   Compatible with many storage backends.
 Check out the possible configurations in the [index of filesystems](https://www.pyfilesystem.org/page/index-of-filesystems/).